Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

 \subsection{Relative Calabi--Yau structures}

 Let $R$ be the base $\mathbb{E}_\infty$-ring spectrum.
-The setting for the definition of relative Calabi--Yau structures is that of stable, presentable, dualizable, $R$-linear $\infty$-categories and dualizable (in particular colimit preserving), $R$-linear functors between them.
-While the definition works for dualizable $R$-linear $\infty$-categories, we will restrict ourselves for many results to compactly generated $\infty$-categories.
-In the following, we sketch the definition of relative Calabi--Yau structure and describe the gluing properties.
+Our setting for the definition of relative Calabi--Yau structures is that of stable, presentable, dualizable, $R$-linear $\infty$-categories and dualizable (in particular colimit preserving), $R$-linear functors between them.
+In the following, we sketch the definition of relative Calabi--Yau structures and describe the gluing properties.
 The definition makes use of the functoriality of $R$-linear Hochschild homology, as well as its $S^1$-action, which we obtain from the formalism of traces \cite{HSS17,TV15}.